-Canada’s largest healthy living show returns to Toronto for its 12th edition from April 6-8, 2018.
-As expected, there are several “green” cars being exhibited, some of them Canadian Green Car Award winners, and we had the opportunity to check them out yesterday.
-For those who are in and around Downtown Toronto with some time and $18 CAD to spare ($14 CAD if you book online), you too can go check out these vehicles.
+Canada’s largest healthy living show return to Toronto for its 12th edition from April 6 - 8.
+As expected, there are several “Green” cars being exhibited – some of them Canadian Green Car Award winners - and we had the opportunity to check them out yesterday.
+For those who are in and around Down Town Toronto, with some time and 18 CAD to spare (14 CAD if you book online), you too can go check out these vehicles.

 Chevrolet Bolt EV

-The 2017 North American Car of The Year is a winner here too at the Canadian Green Car Awards presented at the show taking the “Zero Emission” category, beating the Nissan Leaf and Volkswagen eGolf—and the accolades come with good reason.
-This electric vehicle has a 238 mile (383 kilometer) range while being no slouch, eclipsing the 60 miles per hour (96 km/h) mark from a standstill in just 6.5 seconds, courtesy of 266 lb-ft of torque from a 60 kWh battery.
-Charge it using a 120V outlet or a 240V/32A one that will get it to a full in 9.5 hours.
-With DC charging, you get 90 miles (145 kilometers) of range in about 30 minutes of charge time.
-It’s a pretty convenient too, giving up an impressive 56.6. cubic feet (1,603 liters) to luggage with the rear seats folded at the back, and at the front there is a standard 10.2-inch (259 mm) diagonal tablet-like display to that helps it keep up with the digital trends.
+The 2017 North American Car of The Year is a winner here too at the Canadian Green Car Award presented at the show taking the “Zero Emission” category beating the Nissan Leaf & Volkswagen eGolf.
+And the accolades come with good reason.
+This electric vehicle has a 238 mile (383 kilometer) range, while being no slouch at the drag strip either, eclipsing the 60 mph (96 km/h) mark from a standstill in just 6.5 seconds, courtesy of 266 lb-ft of torque from a 60 kWh battery.
+Charge it using a 120V outlet or a 240V/32Amp one that will get it to a full in 9.5 hours.
+With DC charging you get 90 miles (145 kilometres) of range in about 30 minutes of charge time.
+It’s a pretty convenient too, giving up an impressive 56.6. cu. ft.
+(1603 liter) to luggage with the rear seats folded at the back and at the front there is a standard 10.2-inch (259 mm) diagonal tablet-like display to that helps it keep up with the digital trends.

 Honda Civic Touring

-The winner of the "Efficient Gasoline or Diesel Internal Combustion Engine" edged out the Nissan Versa Note and Chevrolet Cruze Hatch.
-Powering this compact sedan is a turbocharged 1.5-liter direct injection gasoline engine that makes 174 horses which is channeled to the front wheels using a CVT.
+The winner of the ‘Efficient Gasoline or Diesel Internal Combustion Engine’ edged out the Nissan Versa Note and Chevrolet Cruze Hatch.
+Powering this compact sedan is a turbocharged 1.5-liter direct injection gasoline engine that makes 174 horses which is channel to the front wheels using a CVT.

 Chrysler Pacifica Hybrid

 Claiming the “Plug-in Hybrid” category was the 7-seater Pacifica eHybrid.
-Its remarkable 2.6 le/100 km meant it left no chance for the Mitsubishi Outlander PHEV and Honda Clarity PHEV.
-It can go for 33 miles (53 kilometers) on electricity alone.
-Supporting the 16-kilowatt-hour lithium-ion battery is a 3.6-liter Pentastar VVT V-6 that makes 261 hp and 236 pound-feet of torque.
-When both power sources come into play, the range is extended to 561 miles (911 kilometers).
+Its remarkable 2.6 le/100km or 109 equivalent meant it left no chance for the Mitsubishi Outlander PHEV and Honda Clarity PHEV.
+It can go for 33 miles (53 kilometers) on electric alone.
+Supporting the 16kWh Li-Ion battery is a 3.6-liter Pentastar VVT V6 that makes 261 hp 236 lb-ft and when both come into play, range is extended to 561 miles (911 kilometers).
 Transmission duties are shouldered by an eFlite Electrically Variable Transmission (EVT).

-With estimated fuel economy numbers of 125 MPGe (1.7 Le/100km), the Hyundai Ioniq Electric claims to be the most efficient.
+With an economy of 125 MPGe rating (1.7 Le/100km), the Hyundai IONIQ electric claims to be the most efficient.
 Making this happen is a 28 kWh li-ion polymer battery for an estimated driving range of 110 miles (200 kilometers).
-The electric motor has an estimated maximum output of 120 horsepower (88 kW) and 215 pound-feet of torque, transferred through a single-speed reduction gear transmission.
+The electric motor has an estimated maximum output of 120 horsepower (88 kW) and 215 lb.-ft. of torque, transferred through a single-speed reduction gear transmission.

-The hybrid version of the Ioniq won the “Traditional Hybrid” category, leaving the runner-up medals for the Kia Niro HEV and Ford Fusion HEV.
-It is powered by a 1.6L Kappa inline four-cylinder that makes 139 horses and some 195 pound-feet of torque on its own without any EV-assists.
-Powering the electrical side is a lithium-ion polymer battery with 1.56 kWh capacity which puts out 43 horsepower (32 kW) and an estimated maximum torque of 125 pound-feet.
+The hybrid version of the IONIQ won the “Traditional Hybrid” category, leaving the runner-up medals for the Kia Niro HEV and Ford Fusion HEV.
+It is powered by a 1.6L Kappa In-line 4 cylinder that makes 139 horses and some 195 lb-ft of torque.
+Powering the electrical side is a lithium-ion polymer battery with 1.56 kWh capacity which puts out 43 horsepower (32 kW) with an estimated maximum torque of 125 lb.-ft.
 Estimated fuel economy is a Toyota Prius-beating 58 mpg (4.1 l/100km).

 Mitsubishi Outlander PHEV

-The Leaf is the best selling electric car in the world.
-This five-seater hatchback comes with a 110 kW electric motor hooked up to a 40 kWh lithium-ion battery and is capable of over 100 MPGe.
-This all-new second generation model is sure to pick up where the successful first generation model left off.
+The LEAF is the best selling electric car in world.
+This 5-seater hatchback comes 110 kW electric motor hooked up to a 40 kWh lithium-ion battery and is capable of over 100 MPGe.
+This all-new 2nd generation model is sure to pick up where the successful first generation model left off.